darajava/klass-loader/README.md

         modules: true,
         localIdentName: "[name]__[local]___[hash:base64:5]",
       },
-    }, // TODO: Update example to use newer syntax
+    }, // TODO: Update example to use newer webpack syntax

 Make sure to set the `localIdentName` to something like the above to enable encapsulation.
 More details on how to install can be found on their [README](https://github.com/webpack-contrib/css-loader).